MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-05.md

 ms.localizationpriority: high
 ---

-# 5. Azure Spatial Anchors for Android and iOS
+# 5. Building Azure Spatial Anchors for mobile devices

 In this tutorial, you will learn how to build the your project to Android and iOS devices using AR Foundation, ARCore XR Plugin, and ARKit XR Plugin.